-As a follow-up to the Enrollment Planning Task Force report presentation at the May 21st Board of Education meeting, attendees will have an opportunity to learn and discuss potential long-term strategies that the Task Force has been studying over the past year.
-Community members will have the chance to speak directly with Task Force members about what they have learned and their analysis of various possible strategies.
+As a follow-up to the Enrollment Planning Task Force report presentation at the May 21st Board of Education meeting, attendees had an opportunity to learn and discuss potential long-term strategies that the Task Force has been studying over the past year.
+Community members spoke directly with Task Force members about what they have learned and their analysis of various possible strategies.
 Additional opportunities to continue this important discussion will be planned for the 2019-2020 school year.
 Read more about the Task Force here.

 Phase III Work: January - May, 2019

 Superintendent Dr. Robert Shaps provided an update to the community on the work of the Enrollment Planning Task Force at the January 8, 2019 Board of Education meeting.
 See his PowerPoint presentation here.

 In recent weeks, the Task Force has been immersed in reviewing a significant amount of data that the District has provided in such areas as Gr K-12 enrollment projections (2019-2024), K - 5 classroom utilization research, student demographics, family registration, models of reconfiguration scenarios /transportation Impact, and capital expansion cost estimates.
 Using this data, Dr. Shaps laid out the following criteria for which the Task Force -- working in small groups -- will evaluate a range of long-term strategies over the next several months:

 - Financial Impact

 - Educational Impact

 Phase II Work: September - December, 2018